Keyboard shortcuts

 In synchronous patterns, with both passers doing the same thing, it is perfectly fine to throw very lofty passes that are slower than selfs, even if the beats may not be perfectly spaced out in time.
 The main exceptions are patterns where passers do different throws on different beats (see early doubles and synchronous 7-club pass-pass-self patterns), where it may be necessary to speed up double passes a bit – here, lowering the doubles with a little spin from the wrist might help keep an even rhythm.

 Wide selfs, pass to the outside.
 Passes should be thrown under an incoming self or an incoming pass.
-There should be no collision problem and no need to throw a pass from far inside (in a scooping motion), or from far outside, or far in front.
+Ideally, there should be no collision problem and no need to throw a pass from far inside (in a scooping motion), or from far outside, or far in front.
 High and wide selfs are helpful to provide the space.
-Similarly passes should usually go slightly to the outside, so that the partner can comfortably pass underneath and slightly inside of them.
+Nonetheless, passes are usually thrown slightly to the outside, so that the partner can comfortably pass underneath and slightly inside of them.
 Collisions are typically a symptom of passes that are too short or too low.

 Provide feedback.
-Even if a poor throw is recoverable – for example, caught underspun or caught up-side-down but fixed with a extra half spin on the next throw – provide feedback to the other passer, especially if a problem is reoccurring or consistent.
-Use consistent terminology, either always describing what is wrong (e.g., "overspun", "too short") or, more constructively, describing how to change (e.g., "a little bit more spin", "longer").
-It can be helpful to provide feedback during the pattern, when the problem is occurring, rather than afterward after the pattern fell apart.
-Especially good passers have a tendency to just correct for problems without saying anything – explicitly and repeatedly ask for feedback.
+Even if a poor throw is recoverable – for example, caught underspun or caught upside down but fixed with an extra half spin on the next throw – provide feedback to the other passer, especially if a problem is recurring or consistent.
+Use consistent terminology, either always describing what is wrong (e.g., “overspun”, “too short”) or, more constructively, describing how to change (e.g., “a little bit more spin”, “longer”).
+It can be helpful to provide feedback during the pattern, when the problem is occurring, rather than after the pattern has fallen apart.
+Unfortunately, good passers have a tendency to just correct for problems without saying anything – explicitly and repeatedly ask for feedback.

 Watch outgoing passes.
-Practice to see "through" the pattern and to watch the other passer juggle.
+Practice seeing “through” the pattern and watching the other passer juggle.
 In addition to helping with timing, this allows a passer to see how their own passes land and to make corrections without asking for feedback.
-Start with easier patterns, like 6-club three-count and start watching the other passer more on more, until it is possible to constantly look at their pattern.
+Start with easier patterns, like 6-club three-count, and start watching the other passer more and more, until it is possible to constantly look at their pattern.
+With enough practice it will be possible to watch passes land even in many more difficult patterns like 7-club three-count (966) and even holy grail (975).

-Learn to recognize what an underspun and an overspun pass looks like when caught.
-Underspun passes are often caught (if caught) with the palm of the hand pointing up and overspun passes can be recognized by a quick catching movement with the hand snapping down.
-Intentionally throw under- and overspun passes to observe this and practice to adjust throws accordingly.
+Learn to recognize what an underspun and an overspun pass look like when caught.
+Underspun passes are often caught (if caught) with the palm of the hand pointing up, and overspun passes are often caught with the hand snapping down quickly.
+Intentionally throw under- and overspun passes to observe this and practice adjusting throws accordingly.